drizzy1772/In-Memory-Key-Value-Store-Redis-like-/README.md

-# In-Memory-Key-Value-Store-Redis-like-
+In-Memory-Key-Value-Store (Redis-like)

-Lightweight in-memory key-value database with TTL support and custom binary protocol.
+Lightweight in-memory key-value database with TTL support and a custom binary protocol.

 Features